-- Insufficient Failover and Disaster Protection.
-Organisations are increasingly affected by the downtime of critical server applications and inaccessibility of critical end user desktops.
+- Insufficient failover and disaster protection - Organisations are increasingly affected by the downtime of vital server applications and the inaccessibility of critical end-user desktops.
 The threat of security attacks, natural disasters, health pandemics and terrorism has elevated the importance of business continuity planning for both desktops and servers.

-- High Maintenance end-user desktops.
-Managing and securing enterprise desktops present numerous challenges.
+- High Maintenance end-user desktops - Managing and securing enterprise desktops present various challenges.
 Controlling a distributed desktop environment and enforcing management, access and security policies without impairing users’ ability to work effectively is complex and expensive.
 Numerous patches and upgrades must be continually applied to desktop environments to eliminate security vulnerabilities.

 The VMware Solution: Full Virtualisation of x86 Hardware

-In 1999, VMware introduced virtualisation to x86 systems to address many of these challenges and transform x86 systems into a general purpose, shared hardware infrastructure that offers full isolation, mobility and operating system choice for application environments.
+In 1999, VMware introduced virtualisation to x86 systems to address many of these challenges and transform x86 systems into a general-purpose, shared hardware infrastructure.
+It was designed to offer full isolation, mobility and operating system choice for application environments.

 Challenges & Obstacles to x86 Virtualisation

-Unlike mainframes, x86 machines were not designed to support full virtualisation, and VMware had to overcome formidable challenges to create virtual machines out of x86 computers.
+Unlike mainframes, x86 machines were not designed to support full virtualisation.
+VMware had to overcome formidable challenges to create virtual machines out of x86 computers.